dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 EUF-CMA vulnerabilities for component algorithms.

-# Security Considerations {#sec-considerations}

-This document discusses digital signature constructions that may be used in security protocols.
-It is an informational document and does not directly affect any other Internet draft.
-The security considerations for any specific implementation or incorporation of a hybrid scheme should be discussed in the relevant specification documents.

 # Discussion of Advantages/Disadvantages {#advantages-disadvantages}

 The design (and hence, security guarantees) of hybrid signature schemes